ever-co/ever-demand/README.md

 ### Quick installation

-After git repo cloned, just run following command to install/bootstrap all dependencies:
+After Git repo is cloned, just run the following command to install/bootstrap all dependencies:

 ```
 yarn bootstrap
 ```

-Above command install required packages in all Platform projects using Lerna.
+The above command installs the required packages in all Platform projects using Lerna.

-Note: if above command fails for any reason, you can try to install required packages manually by running `yarn` inside every sub-folder of `packages` folder with 'package.json' file
+Note: if the above command fails for any reason, you can try to install the required packages manually by running `yarn` inside every sub-folder of the `packages` folder with the 'package.json' file

 ### Build

-You can build all projects in Ever Platform using single command below:
+You can build all projects in Ever Platform using the single command below:

 ```
 yarn build:all
 ```

-Note: the parallel build available using `yarn build` command
+Note: The parallel build is available using `yarn build` command

 ### Lerna (manual installation)

 We are using [Lerna](https://github.com/lerna/lerna) for mono-repo management.
-You need to run the following command from the working folder where you cloned Ever git repo, which install Lerna together with other packages:
+You need to run the following command from the working folder where you cloned the Ever Demand Git repo, which installs Lerna together with other packages:

 ```
 yarn